Hand In Hand Hospice Singers

 Like many emotions, love can be associated with the experience of music.
 But there is one way that music can literally become Love in action, and that is what our church hospice singers group Hand in Hand experiences every time we sing for people in the final stage of life.

 Hand in Hand is a group of dedicated singers from and on behalf of First Parish who mostly sing for people in hospice.
-This group is five people strong, just enough for all to fit into one car.
-The members include Jean Gauthier, Jean Renard Ward, Marianne Collins, Djalai Babazadeh, and Charlyn Bethell.
+This group is small, just enough for all to fit into one car.
+The members include Jean Gauthier, Michael Collins, Debi King, Charlyn Bethell, Guy Urban, Marianne Collins, and Djalai Babazadeh.
 The group is a realization of a dream that began with Jean Gauthier, who has wanted to sing for hospice patients for years.
 She attended a weekend workshop in Western Massachusetts that was led by Kathy Leo, who began the hospice choir known as Hallowell.
 Kathy shared with workshop attendees her book titled On The Breath of Song, which gives readers an in depth view of what it means to be involved with bedside singing.
 So, using songs specially collected for hospice singing, Hand in Hand was off and running—or should I say, singing?
 Jean is the group leader.

 Here is a snapshot of a day of hospice singing:

 Thursday is our day to sing for clients, and we get ready by practicing every Tuesday at First Parish.
-We start our Thursdays by taking a Covid test at the hospice organization.
-Then we drive to the facility, sign in and find our patients.
-This facility is rather like a hospital, with people we serve lying in their bed.
+We usually meet at First Parish in the morning, and drive to whichever facility we have been assigned to.
+When we arrive, we sign in and find our patients.
+The facilities are often nursing homes, with people we serve lying in their bed.

 Contact Hand-in-Hand